Now recruiting reviewers for Fall 2026!

 Responsibilities

-- Attending a 1-hour virtual orientation to become familiar with the MD Humanities grants process and our grants management portal
+- Reviewers must attend 1 virtual orientation (1 hour) to become familiar with the MD Humanities grants process and rubric.

 - Before reviewing grant applications, reviewers are responsible for familiarizing themselves with the goals of the Hatza SHINE grant program, applicant eligibility, and the grant scoring rubric.

-- Reviewers read and score 15 to 20 grant applications.
+- Reviewers read and score up to 20 grant applications.
 Reviewers are required to provide constructive comments on applications.

-- Reviewers must attend a final review meeting (2 hours) to discuss scoring and decide on funding recommendations.
+- Reviewers must attend 1 virtual review panel deliberation meeting (2 hours) to discuss scoring and decide on funding recommendations.

 Stipend